entando/entando-core/README.md

 You can request bug fixes and new features on the [issues](https://github.com/entando/entando-core/issues) page.

 For latest updated news, please visit the company website: https://www.entando.com.

-Entando Core is released under [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-2.1.txt) v2.1

 Enjoy!